Writing Tests for Devices#

 stop_mock.assert_not_called()

-# Call stop and check it's called with the default value
+# Call stop and check execute() is called with no arguments

 await mock_motor.stop()

-# We can also track all the mock puts that have happened on the device
+# We can also track all the mock calls that have happened on the device

 parent_mock = get_mock(mock_motor)